 Katie's Mobile Therapy

-Massage and facials in the comfort of your home
+Massage and facials in the comfort of your home or hotel

 The History of Massage

 The history of massage therapy spans thousands of years and many countries.
 Ancient records from both Eastern and Western civilizations document the use of touch for healing and rejuvenation.
 Many of the techniques and approaches used today can trace their beginnings to this rich past.
 Even in ancient times, massage was used to relieve pain, heal injuries, promote relaxation, and even prevent and cure illnesses.

 The earliest records on the history of massage therapy indicate that it was first considered a divinely-created system of natural healing.
 In India, a form of massage called Ayurveda appeared as early as 3000 B.C., and spread throughout the region, including Southeast Asia.

 The goal of this ancient practice was to achieve natural and holistic (mind and body) balance through harmony within the individual and with the environment.
 This balance, in turn, led to physical healing and internal well-being.
 The treatments include the use of scents, color, sound, and touch therapy, in addition to special diets and herbs.